mjsull/chromatiblock/paper/paper.md

 instances where the group cannot be placed between its two adjacent core blocks it is placed arbitrarily next to one of the core blocks to which it is adjacent.
 This is indicated by removing the gap between core and non-core blocks.

+[Figure 1: Chromatiblock visualization of 28 Clostridium difficile genomes.
+Multi-locus sequence type (MLST) of each isolate is indicated on the left.
+Top) Global alignment view.
+Core blocks across genomes (rows) are visualized as vertically aligned solid rectangles that are colored according to their position in the genome.
+Non-core blocks are visualized as patterned rectangles, with each block represented by a unique combination of pattern and color.
+Finally, sequences unique to a single genome are depicted as solid black lines.
+Bottom) Alignment difference view.
+Each genome is represented as a row and each non-core block is assigned a column in the order they are most commonly found in the genome.
+Presence of each non-core block is shown as a patterned rectangle in the genomes row.
+As non-core blocks may be present more than once, duplicates are shown by splitting the blocks according to repeat number.](https://raw.githubusercontent.com/mjsull/chromatiblock/master/paper/chromatiblock_figure.png)

 An example of a global alignment of 28 complete C. difficile genomes is shown in Fig. 1A.
 A large inversion can be observed in the third isolate from the top, indicated by a difference in ordering of core block colors relative to the reference.
 Plasmids, found in 9 genomes, consist entirely of non-core and